OSDeploy/GitBook/osbuilder/knowledge/stacking-cumulative-updates.md

 ### Confusion Two

 But there is still confusion, it still doesn't add up.
 We have always been told to start from the RTM when we inject our Cumulative Updates.
 Maybe it is because we need NetFX3 and can't run DISM Image Cleanup.
 Who knows.
 Be honest, most of us believe this is true.
+Great article by Mike Terrill by the way.

 ![](/assets/2018-07-20_22-31-52.png)